fracture/http/README.md

 ]);
 ```

-Also the `RequestBuilder` instance can have multiple content parsers added.
+It is possible for `RequestBuilder` instance to have multiple content parsers added.

 ####Content parsers

-A parser is defined as an anonymous function, which will be called with `Fracture\Http\Headers\ContentType` and `Fracture\Http\Request` instances as parameters and is expected to return an array of `name => value` pairs for parameters.
+A content parser is defined as an anonymous function, which will be executed with `Fracture\Http\Headers\ContentType` and `Fracture\Http\Request` instances as parameters and is expected to return an array of `name => value` pairs for parameters.

 ```
 array function([ Fracture\Http\Headers\ContentType $header [, Fracture\Http\Request $request]])